 7.8.5 Are all pipework spurs that are no longer connected to an appliance properly capped or plugged?

-R connected to an appliance and check they are closed appliance must be closed with All pipework that are no longer connected t appliance must be closed with a 'tools-to- remove' proprietary stop-end. to an Applicability - if a fault is identified take the actions described in Appendix A, and Appendix B if appropriate.
+Identify any pipework spurs that are no longer connected to an appliance and check they are closed with a 'tools-to-remove' proprietary stopend.

+All pipework that is no longer connected to an appliance must be closed with a 'tools-toremove' proprietary stop-end.

+Applicability - if a fault is identified take the actions described in Appendix A, and Appendix B if appropriate.

-7.8.6 Are all LPG pipes running through petrol er supported? ngine spaces jointless and adequately R Check for any LPG pipes running through petrol engine spaces.
-LPG pipes running through petrol engine spaces must be: Within such spaces, and where they can be seen or reached, check the pipes for any joints and for the presence of conduit, trunking or other means of support.
+7.8.6 Are all LPG pipes running through petrol engine spaces jointless and adequately supported?

+Check for any LPG pipes running through petrol engine spaces.

+Within such spaces, and where they can be seen or reached, check the pipes for any joints and for the presence of conduit, trunking or other means of support.